ronancpl/HeavenMS/README.md

 Inside the project, you may encounter some code errors.

+Firstly, a **new Java7 platform** must be defined to run the server.
+Click "Manage Platforms...", then "Add platform", browse through "C:\Program Files\Java" for the JDK 1.7 folder.
+Then, name this new platform "JDK 1.7".

-These errors pops-up because you have not set yet the "cores" of the project.
+In case errors still show up, these errors probably occurs because you have yet to set the core JARs of the project.
 From the project hierarchy, right-click the project and select "Resolve Project Problems".

-Locate the "cores" folder inside the root directory of this project and manually configure the missing files with the files that are there.
+Locate the folder "cores" inside the root directory of this project and manually configure the missing files on NetBeans (mina-core, slf4j-api, ...).

-Also, a new Java7 platform must be defined to run the server.
-Click "Manage Platforms...", then "Add platform", browse through until you locate the Java7 folder in the file system, it should be at "C:\Program Files\Java".
-Then, name this new platform "JDK 1.7".

 Finally, select "Clean and Build project" to build the JAR file for the MapleStory server.
 Once done, make sure both WampServer and Hamachi are on and functional, then execute "launch.bat" on the root of the project.
 If no errors were raised from this action, your MapleStory server is now online.